 Well, if you don’t like apples, you won’t notice that much in this coleslaw.
 If you love apples, you definitely can tell the difference.

+Wonderfully compliment any BBQ dish, I love the simple yet full of flavor of this apple coleslaw.
 It is better to chill this slaw for 1 hr so the flavors can incorporate each other.
 But don’t leave too long, it will get watery and soggy.

+And your carrot, too.
 I like my carrots to be very thin.

 Drain them well.
 No need to rinse.